Automotive Antitheft Systems

 The starting system.

 In the past, temporarily disarming a system may be as easy as flipping a switch or unplugging the control module.
-Good or bad, today's aftermarket and most factory alarms are very difficult to disarm.
+Good or bad, today's aftermarket and most factory alarms are difficult to disarm.
 It usually takes patience and the proper manuals, flow charts, and directions to do so.